hackclub/hackaccino/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This is your first time participating in Hackaccino (YSWS).
 - [ ] The README.md is placed in the `/submissions/<your-name>/` [directory](https://github.com/hackclub/hackaccino/tree/main/submissions).
 - [ ] The code you’ve provided is open-source.
+- [ ] The code you are submitting was written by you.
 - [ ] The live URL you’ve provided is working.

 > Thank you for your PR!